 VERIFY_TRACKED_LIMIT 20 Max verify selects

-Restore Logic Summary
+Restore Logic

 • RESTORE_ON_EMPTY=1

-• Stream length = 0 (unless RESTORE_FORCE=1)
+• Stream length is 0 (unless RESTORE_FORCE=1)

-• Marker key absent (unless force)
+• The marker key is absent (unless force)

 Freshness

-Records older than NEWER_RECORD_TIME_LIMIT_SECONDS skipped unless:
+Records older than NEWER_RECORD_TIME_LIMIT_SECONDS are skipped unless one of these applies:

-• Saved and PROCESS_STALE_SAVED=1
+• The record is saved and PROCESS_STALE_SAVED=1

-• First stale in batch with ALWAYS_PROCESS_STALE_FIRST=1
+• It's the first stale record in a batch and ALWAYS_PROCESS_STALE_FIRST=1

 Track ID